RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab04/README.md

     ![04-base-url](images/04-base-url.png)

+1. Leave the `Private Base URL`, `Staging Public Base URL`, and `Production Public Base URL` as it is.
+We will come back to the screen to update the correct values in later Step.

 1. Scroll down and expand the **MAPPING RULES** section to define the allowed methods on our exposed API.

     *The default mapping is the root ("/") of our API resources, and this example application will not use that mapping.
 The following actions will redefine that default root ("/") mapping.*